chongminggao/KuaiRec/README.md

 ## Data Descriptions

-*KwaiRec* contains millions of user-item interactions as well as the side information include the item categorires and social network.
+*KuaiRec* contains millions of user-item interactions as well as the side information include the item categorires and social network.
 Four files are included in the download data:

   ```shell
   .